 - Sun angle: When the sun is directly above solar panels, its intensity is greater and therefore leads to more generation.

 The solar generation sites that support this rate will be mounted on an axis to track the sun.
 This raises their efficiency by more than 20 percent.
-The chart below outlines an average solar facility’s generation throughout the year based on the expected availability of 15 MW.
+The chart below outlines the solar facility’s projected generation throughout the year based on the expected availability of 15 MW.

 This example highlights what you can expect throughout an average year on the Cooperative Solar Rate.
 Please keep in mind that some months will see more output from our solar facilities than others.
 Monthly electric use will vary throughout the year as well.

-The examples below compare monthly charges under the residential eSaver and Cooperative Solar Rate at two different months of the year (April and October).
+The examples below illustrate monthly charges under the residential eSaver and Cooperative Solar Rate at two different months of the year (May and November).
 The energy use on each example refers to the average monthly solar production chart above.

 Building a Powerful Energy Portfolio